 About Menus Of Change

-The video below provides an overview of the goals of the Menus of Change initiative.
+The PDF here provides a concise overview of the vision and goals of the Menus of Change initiative.
 For more detail, check out the video and background information below.

 Seven years ago, leaders at The Culinary Institute of America and Harvard T.H.
 Chan School of Public Health posed three questions about the future of the culinary profession and the foodservice industry: